dhruv-choudhary-ai/Legal-Assist-Agent/README.md

 **Key Features**:

-1. **🤖 Conversational AI Assistant**: Simply describe what you need in plain English - the AI understands your intent and guides you through the process.
+1. **Conversational AI Assistant**: Simply describe what you need in plain English - the AI understands your intent and guides you through the process.

-2. **🧠 Smart Field Extraction**: Automatically extracts relevant information from your initial request, minimizing repetitive questions.
+2. **Smart Field Extraction**: Automatically extracts relevant information from your initial request, minimizing repetitive questions.

-3. **📚 RAG-Powered Knowledge Base**: Leverages ChromaDB vector database with legal knowledge, precedents, and templates for accurate document generation.
+3. **RAG-Powered Knowledge Base**: Leverages ChromaDB vector database with legal knowledge, precedents, and templates for accurate document generation.

-4. **✨ Intelligent Template Matching**: AI automatically selects the most appropriate legal document template based on your description.
+4. **Intelligent Template Matching**: AI automatically selects the most appropriate legal document template based on your description.

-5. **📝 Custom Template Support**: Upload and use your own legal templates with AI-powered field detection.
+5. **Custom Template Support**: Upload and use your own legal templates with AI-powered field detection.

-6. **🎨 Modern Interactive Workspace**: Real-time document preview, chat-based editing, and seamless workflow.
+6. **Modern Interactive Workspace**: Real-time document preview, chat-based editing, and seamless workflow.

-7. **💾 Document Management**: Save, edit, and download documents in multiple formats (DOCX, PDF).
+7. **Document Management**: Save, edit, and download documents in multiple formats (DOCX, PDF).

 **Impact**: This AI-first approach democratizes access to legal documentation, making it faster, more affordable, and accessible to everyone - from individuals to small businesses across India.